 Read more about the park and trail here:

 EXPLORING THE FALLS

 Having a fairly late start meant that we made it to the park around 2pm.
 Though it was absolutely packed with people we could see that they were beginning to leave in droves.
 Their day was ending while ours was just beginning, which was great for us!
-We started where most people seem to, at South Falls at one end of the park.
+We started where most people seem to, at South Falls.

 Of course I couldn’t resist a few stops to admire some of the beauty nature had on display for us.

 Each time we came to the junction of another trail, with the opportunity to shorten our trip, we decided to keep pushing.
 We weren’t yet tired enough and we wanted to see as many of the falls as possible.